 Training may be accomplished through a variety of means, including in-person training sessions (i.e., either on site or at outside seminars), distribution of newsletters, or even a readily accessible office bulletin board.
 Regardless of the training modality used, a physician practice should ensure that the necessary education is communicated effectively and that the practice’s employees come away from the training with a better understanding of the issues covered.

 There are two goals a practice should strive for when conducting compliance training: (1) All employees will receive training on how to perform their jobs in compliance with the standards of the practice and any applicable regulations; and (2) each employee will understand that compliance is a condition of continued employment.

 Concierge Healthcare Attorneys LLC is intent on helping physicians, and group practices avoid the maze of regulatory compliance issues in healthcare.
-I have served as a compliance officer, have developed compliance programs, conducted in-service training, and have written educational documents for physicians on Fraud and Abuse, and HIPAA.
+Barney Cohen has served as a compliance officer, have developed compliance programs, conducted in-service training, and have written educational documents for physicians on Fraud and Abuse, and HIPAA.
 Using in-depth knowledge of the governing laws, our concierge law firm can help with policy development, transactional matters, as well as the addressing of potential infractions of the law.
-Whatever your circumstances require, we’re here to be your compliance lawyers.
+Whatever your circumstances require, we’re here to be your healthcare compliance attorney.